Valentina Shevchenko: UFC Women's Flyweight Championship

 On September 20, 2018, it was announced that Shevchenko would face Joanna Jędrzejczyk, who was returning to Flyweight, on December 8, 2018, at UFC 231 for the vacant UFC Women's Flyweight Championship.
 Due to UFC 230 being in need of a main event, Shevchenko was booked against Sijara Eubanks.
 Eubanks was expected to face Jessica Eye at UFC 232, before being moved to face Shevchenko.
 After the UFC announced a Heavyweight Championship bout between Daniel Cormier and Derrick Lewis to serve as the main event of UFC 230, UFC confirmed the bout between Shevchenko and Eubanks was canceled and that Shevchenko would return to her original bout at UFC 231 against Jędrzejczyk.
-Shevchenko defeated Jędrzejczyk by unanimous decision (49-46, 49-46, and 49-46) to become the new UFC Women's Flyweight Champion.
+Shevchenko defeated Jędrzejczyk by unanimous decision (49–46, 49–46, and 49–46) to become the new UFC Women's Flyweight Champion.

 In the first defense of her UFC flyweight title, Shevchenko faced Jessica Eye in the co-main event at UFC 238 on June 8, 2019, She successfully defended her title, winning via a head kick knockout in the second round.
 This win earned her the Performance of the Night award.

-Shevchenko faced Liz Carmouche on August 10, 2019 at UFC on ESPN+ 14.
+Shevchenko faced Liz Carmouche on August 10, 2019, at UFC Fight Night 156.
 The pairing met previously under a regional promotion banner in 2010 with Carmouche winning the bout in the second round after the doctor stopped the bout due to a large cut stemming from an upkick.
-Shevchenko won the rematch via unanimous decision (50-45, 50-45, and 50-45).
+Shevchenko won the rematch via unanimous decision (50–45, 50–45, and 50–45).

-Shevchenko defended her Flyweight title for the third time against Katlyn Chookagian on February 8, 2020 at UFC 247.
+Shevchenko defended her Flyweight title for the third time against Katlyn Chookagian on February 8, 2020, at UFC 247.
 She won the fight via TKO in the third round.

-Shevchenko was scheduled to face Joanne Calderwood on June 6, 2020 at UFC 250.
+Shevchenko was scheduled to face Joanne Calderwood on June 6, 2020, at UFC 250.
 However, Shevchenko pulled out of the fight citing a leg injury.